Spotting the Signs of Heat-Damaged Hair

-Do you have heat damage?
-And do you need a heat protectant for your hair?
+Do you have heat-damaged hair?
+And does your hair need a heat protectant?

-You have probably heard that using a heat or thermal protectant on your hair is important for guarding against heat damage, but is it something you really need?
+You have probably heard that using a heat or thermal protectant on your hair is important for guarding against heat damage, but do you really need a heat protectant?
 Working around the world, our friend celebrity stylist Cash Lawless keeps beauties like Jenna Dewan and Bella Hadid looking amazing by focusing on the health of their hair as well as proper styling techniques.

 Read below for tips Cash shared on diagnosing damage, getting your hair healthy, and keeping it that way.

 What does heat damaged hair look like: Noticing signs of heat damage

 SEVEN: What are the signs that your hair needs a heat protectant?

 Cash: First, look at the ends.
 This is the oldest hair and has seen the most abuse so signs of damage will show up here first.